Lily-white movement: Background

-Immediately following the war all of the Southern states enacted "Black Codes," laws intended specifically to curtail the rights of the newly freed African Americans.
+Immediately following the war, all of the Southern states enacted "Black Codes," laws intended specifically to curtail the rights of the newly freed African Americans.
 Many Northern states enacted their own "Black Codes" restricting or barring black immigration.
-The Civil Rights Act of 1866, however, nullified most of these laws, and the federal Freedman's Bureau was able to regulate many of the affairs of Southern blacks, who were granted the right to vote in 1867.
-Groups such as the Union League and the Radical Republicans sought total equality and complete integration of blacks into American society.
+The Civil Rights Act of 1866, however, nullified most of these laws, and the federal Freedman's Bureau was able to regulate many of the affairs of Southern black men, who were granted the right to vote in 1867.
+Groups such as the Union League and the Radical Republicans sought total equality and complete integration of Black People into American society.
 The Republican Party itself held significant power in the South during Reconstruction because of the federal government's role.

 During Reconstruction, Union Leagues were formed across the South after 1867 as all-black working auxiliaries of the Republican Party.
 They were secret organizations that mobilized freedmen to register to vote and to vote Republican.
 They discussed political issues, promoted civic projects, and mobilized workers opposed to certain employers.
 Most branches were segregated, but a few were integrated.
-The leaders of the all-black units were mostly urban blacks from the North who had never been enslaved.
+The leaders of the all-black units were mostly urban Black People from the North who had never been enslaved.
 Historian Eric Foner reports:

 During the 19th century, a small number of African Americans were elected to the United States Congress; all were members of the Republican Party.
 In the South, the party was a voting coalition of Freedmen (freed slaves), Carpetbaggers (derogatory term used by southern whites for recent arrivals from the north), and Scalawags (derogatory term describing those southern whites who had been loyal to the US during the Civil War).
 In the South, the Republican Party gradually came to be known as "the party of the Negro."
-In Texas, blacks comprised 90% of the party members during the 1880s.
+In Texas, Black People comprised 90% of the party members during the 1880s.

 The Democratic Party increasingly came to be seen by many in the white community as the party of respectability.
 The first Ku Klux Klan targeted violence against black Republican leaders and seriously undercut the Union League.